 In most cases, it's best to move to a fresh, uncompromised Droplet.
 Start by creating a new Droplet, then make sure to secure it and redeploy your content.

 You'll want to make sure your new Droplet doesn't get compromised in the same way as your old one.
 Some good security practices include:

 After your new Droplet is secure, you need to redeploy your content.
-Your individual setup will be unique in this case.
-As you install your software and upload your content, it’s a good idea to do a quick sanity check for security at each step.
+Your individual setup is unique in this case.
+As you install your software and upload your content, it's a good idea to do a quick sanity check for security at each step.
 A few additional best practices to keep in mind: